 It is quite a better option for the scrubber vessels operating in the Baltic and other regions where the water is not highly alkaline.
 This is a useful operating system for zero discharge areas.

 The closed-loop scrubbers are fully compliant in all areas especially when vessels are operating in zero discharge areas as it doesn’t need to discharge washwater back into the sea.

 Closed-loop scrubbers have more moving parts such as advanced water treatment and alkali addition systems, which will require regular maintenance.
 If the vessel does not operate frequently in zero discharge or low alkalinity areas it is recommended to have an open-loop scrubber.

-The hybrid scrubbers might cost more than the open or closed systems, but they are more cost-effective on OPEX.
+The hybrid scrubbers might cost more than the open and closed-loop scrubber systems, but they are more cost-effective on OPEX.
 One of the biggest advantages of this system is that high sulphur fuel can be used in all areas and the engine can be optimized to use a single fuel type.

 As the deadline of 2020 is approaching, many shipowners are taking a stance to install scrubbers rather paying a high OPEX on low sulfur fuels.
 The installation of scrubbers is a one-time investment that offers great rates of return for a longer period.

 Marine transportation produces a large portion of the global sulphur oxide emissions as a consequence of operating with high sulphur fuel.
 Corrosive and toxic sulphur oxide gases may cause respiratory illnesses as well as damage to different materials.
 International Maritime Organization and European Union have set strict sulphur oxide limits, which are already partly implemented and will be implemented on a large scale internationally in January 2020.
 By using scrubbers to comply with the new limits, shipowners can continue to use more cost-effective high sulphur fuels.